FactorioParanoidal/ParanoidalModpack/mods/Shortcuts-ick_1.1.20/README.md

 # Compatible mods
+**Duplicate selection tools from these mods are removed from the inventory:**

+* Rail Signal Planner
+* Well Planner

-**Selection tools from these mods are hidden from the inventory.**
+**Selection tools from these mods are hidden from the inventory:**

 * Circuit Checker
 * Orbital Ion Cannon (SE Edition)
 * Ore Eraser (continued)
-* Rail Signal Planner

-**Shortcuts from these mods are only available if a specific technology has been researched.**
+**Shortcuts from these mods are only available if a specific technology has been researched:**

 * Car/Tank/Spidertron Locator Button
 * Circuit Checker